Federica-B/smart-dizzy-home/README.md

 ## Requirements needed

   1. Arduino board (at least one)
+     - Refer to Section [4: Uploading Sketch to Arduino and connecting electronic components](https://github.com/Federica-B/smart-dizzy-home/edit/main/README.md#4-upload-skatch-on-arduino-and-attach-eletric-component) to see the necessary electronic components.
-  2. Suitable USB cable or optionally a 3.3V/5V level-shifter for GPIO pin connections
+  3. Suitable USB cable or optionally a 3.3V/5V level-shifter for GPIO pin connections
-  3. Raspberry Pi running Ubuntu 20.04 OS or a Python 3.8 environment
+  4. Raspberry Pi running Ubuntu 20.04 OS or a Python 3.8 environment
-  4. Local MQTT broker hosted in a Docker container or via alternative means
+  5. Local MQTT broker hosted in a Docker container or via alternative means
-  5. Either a Thingsboard cloud license to use a cloud MQTT broker or the Community Edition version for local MQTT broker
+  6. Either a Thingsboard cloud license to use a cloud MQTT broker or the Community Edition version for local MQTT broker

 For **Arduino**, you'll require the Arduino IDE to upload the sketch.
 In our scenario, the **Raspberry Pi** scripts are executed on an Ubuntu 20.04 server operating system, utilizing Python version 3.8.
 You can download the appropriate version of the Python library from the [requirements.txt](https://github.com/Federica-B/smart-dizzy-home/blob/main/requirements.txt) file.